EcoNet-NZ/inaturalist-to-cams/README.md

 ### Secrets

-Credentials, such as the username and password for logging on, are encrypted and stored in [GitHub Secrets](../..//settings/secrets/actions).
+Credentials, such as the username and password for logging on, are encrypted and stored in [GitHub Secrets](../../settings/secrets/actions).

 These credentials can only be read by GitHub Actions and are masked in the log files.

 ### Environments

-**TBC**
+#### ArcGIS
+Currently all environments are within the same ArcGIS account.
+The code requires two ArcGIS feature layers within this account:

+##### Dev/Test
+An expendable feature layer for development and testing of new code.
+Prior to running the Behaviour Driven Development (BDD) tests, a check is made that the feature layer is intended for testing (see environment.py).
+This ensures that we are not creating and deleting test data in production.

+##### Production
+The main feature layer containing CAMS weed data targeted by the sychroniser.

+The environment is configured in the relevant [workflow file](.github/workflows/).

+#### iNaturalist
+We do not have a test environment for iNaturalist, so do not perform any automated testing against iNaturalist.
+The operations we currently perform do not need an iNaturalist account, so are performed anonymously.

 ### Notifications